movestore/Movebank-Loc-move2/README.md

 Github repository: github.com/movestore/Movebank-Loc-move2

 ## Description
 Download movement tracks that are stored in a study on Movebank.
 From within the study, it is possible to select specific animals and sensor types, define a time range, and include outliers.
-You will also choose a method for handling duplicate records, and may downsample your data to a selected temporal resolution and core attributes only.
+You may also downsample your data to a selected temporal resolution and core attributes only.
+Records with the same track ID and timestamp can cause errors, for example by requiring an animal to be in two places at the same time, and therefore are not allowed.
+If present in the data set, the duplicated timestamp entry with least columns containing NAs is retained.
 (Tip: Add multiple Movebank Apps to the beginning of your workflow to download movement tracks from more than one Movebank study.)

 ## Documentation (need to update for move2!)
 This App allows the direct download of animal movement data that are stored on [Movebank](www.movebank.org) for which you have access [permissions](https://www.movebank.org/cms/movebank-content/permissions-and-sharing).
 Those data can be the start of workflows that then filter, visualise and/or analyse them.
 You will view and select the data through an interactive interface.